VILAB-git/UDNET/README.md

 I will soon be sharing more details on this pages.

+## Pre-processing
+We pre-processed raw events into event histograms in advance, then trained our model and downstream applications.

 ## Training
 We used a single GPU(RTX 3090) to train our model.
 ```